amanibobo/amanibobo/README.md

 <h1 align="center">Hi 👋 I'm Amani Bobo</h1>

 ## 🌎 About Me
-I am a junior @ FCS Innovation Academy, passionate about exploring the realms of coding, machine learning, and building robust applications.
+Im an incoming freshman at GSU, passionate about exploring the realms of coding, machine learning, and building robust applications.

 ## 🚀 What I'm Up To